Tractable Uncertainty for Structure Learning: Related Work

 \section{Related Work}

 Bayesian approaches to structure learning infer a distribution over possible causal graphs.
 Such distributions can then be queried to extract useful information, such as estimating causal effects, which can aid investigators in understanding the domain, or to plan interventions \citep{castelletti2021bayesian, maathuis2010predicting, Viinikka20Scalable}.
 Unfortunately, due to the super-exponential space, exact Bayesian inference methods for structure learning do not scale beyond $d=20$ \citep{koivisto2004exact, Kovisto06Advances}.
-As a result, there has been much interest in approximate methods, of which one of the most popular involves performing MCMC over the space of DAGs \citep{madigan1995bayesian, giudici2003improving}.
-Notable works in this direction include those by \citet{Friedman03Ordermcmc}, who operate over the much smaller space of topological orders, \citet{tsamardinos2006max}, who reduces the state-space by considering conditional independence, and \citet{Kuipers18Efficient}, who reduce the per-step computational cost associated with scoring.
+As a result, there has been much interest in approximate methods, most notably performing MCMC sampling over the space of DAGs \citep{madigan1995bayesian, giudici2003improving}.
+Notable works in this direction include those by \citet{Friedman03Ordermcmc}, who operate over the much smaller space and smoother posterior landscape of topological orders, \citet{tsamardinos2006max}, who reduce the state-space by considering conditional independence, and \citet{Kuipers18Efficient}, who reduce the per-step computational cost associated with scoring.

-Recently, a number of works have applied variational inference to the Bayesian structure learning problem, where an approximate distribution over graphs is obtained by optimizing over some variational family describing distributions over graphs.
+Alternatively, some recent works have applied variational inference to the Bayesian structure learning problem, where an approximate distribution over graphs is obtained by optimizing over some variational family describing distributions over graphs.
 Unfortunately, existing representations are typically not very tractable; \citet{Annadani21Vcn, cundy2021bcd} utilize neural autoregressive and energy-based models respectively, while \citet{Lorch21Dibs} employ sample-based approximations and particle variational inference \citep{Liu16Svgd}.
 This presents significant challenges for gradient-based optimization, since the reparameterization trick is not applicable for the discrete space of graphs.
 Further, downstream inference queries can only be estimated approximately through sampling.
 In contrast, our proposed variational family based on tractable models makes optimization and inference exact and efficient.